Ukraine war, tensions with China loom over big Bali summit | Headlines

 Last year's G-20 summit in Rome was the first in-person gathering of members since the pandemic, though the leaders of Russia and China didn't attend.
 This year's event is bracketed by the United Nations climate conference in Egypt and the Association of Southeast Asian Nations summit in Cambodia, which Biden and some other G-20 leaders are attending, and the Asia-Pacific Economic Cooperation meeting in Thailand right afterward.

 The July deal allowed major global grain producer Ukraine to resume exports from ports that had been largely blocked for months because of the war.
-Russia briefly pulled out of the deal late last month after its Black Sea fleet was attacked, only to rejoin it days later.
-Ukrainian Foreign Minister Dmytro Kuleba on Saturday called for more pressure on Russia to extend the deal, saying Moscow must ''stop playing hunger games with the world.”
+Russia briefly pulled out of the deal late last month only to rejoin it days later.
+Ukrainian Foreign Minister Dmytro Kuleba on Saturday called for more pressure on Russia to extend the deal, saying Moscow must ''stop playing hunger games with the world."
 As leaders contend with conflicts and geopolitical tensions, they face the risk that efforts to tame inflation will extinguish post-pandemic recoveries or cause debilitating financial crises.
 The war's repercussions are being felt from the remotest villages of Asia and Africa to the most modern industries.
-It has amplified disruptions to energy supplies, shipping and food security, pushing prices sharply higher and complicating efforts to stabilise the world economy after the upheavals of the pandemic.
+It has amplified disruptions to energy supplies, shipping and food security, pushing prices sharply higher and complicating efforts to stabilize the world economy after the upheavals of the pandemic.

 United Nations Secretary-General Antonio Guterres is urging the G-20 to provide financial help for the developing world. ''My priority in Bali will be to speak up for countries in the Global South that have been battered by the COVID-19 pandemic and the climate emergency, and now face crises in food, energy and finance — exacerbated by the war in Ukraine and crushing debt," Guterres said.